Office: Fine Arts 220B, Vestal Campus

 Office: Fine Arts 227

-Specialization: Histories of photography; twentieth-century American cultural history; cultural theory and criticism; the history of art history.
+Specialization: Histories of photography; 20th-century American cultural history; cultural theory and criticism; the history of art history.

 Office: Fine Arts 307

-Specialization: Islamic art and architecture; material, visual and built culture of the Indian Ocean; commercial and domestic architecture; port cities and urbanism; early modern commerce and cross-cultural exchange.
+Specialization: Islamic art and architecture; material, visual and built culture of the Indian Ocean; commercial and domestic architecture; port cities and urbanism; early modern commerce and cross-cultural exchange, digital art history.

 Office: Fine Arts 309